-Indeed, from the methodological point of view, a pressing concern in clarifying the role of subcortical areas, especially small structures in the brain stem and thalamus, in the sense of body ownership is optimizing fMRI approaches to detect their activity.
-For example, imaging of brainstem structures poses a significant challenge and requires special sequences, coils and spatial preprocessing steps, and if one is interested in studying specific thalamic nuclei or other small subcortical structures, whole brain 3 T fMRI imaging and group averaging of functional images is not ideal-7 T and single subject analysis based on anatomical masks drawn from each individual participant's structural scans is a better approach.
-Moreover, the cerebellum is occasionally excluded from the field of view during 'whole brain' fMRI experiments, and deep brain structures are particularly susceptible to noise.
-Thus, region of interest-based approaches, ultra-high field fMRI (7 T) or imaging sequences designed to improve signal-to-noise ratio in midbrain areas may be of use.
-Furthermore, recent advances in machine learning can help to tackle difficult segmentation problems observed in small areas with an accuracy higher than both multi-atlas and manual segmentation methods (see Billot et al. for an automated segmentation of the whole hypothalamus and its subnuclei).
-Such methods may improve the detection of activity in midbrain regions, which is often lost during neuroimaging pre-processing (e.g. spatial smoothing).
-Finally, electrophysiological and neurophysiological methods such as single neuron recording, local fieldpotential and intracortical EEG recordings in neurosurgical or neurological patients can provide unique opportunities to investigate activity in subcortical structures of the human brain.
+Indeed, from the methodological point of view, a pressing concern for clarifying the role of subcortical areas, especially small structures in the brain stem and thalamus, in the sense of body ownership is optimising fMRI approaches to detect their activity.
+For example, imaging of brainstem structures poses a significant challenge, and requires special sequences, coils, and spatial preprocessing steps,210 and if one is interested in studying specific thalamic nuclei or other small subcortical structures whole brain 3T fMRI imaging and group averaging of functional images is not ideal, but 7T and single subject analysis based on anatomical masks drawn from each individual participant's structural scans is a better approach.
+Moreover, the cerebellum is occasionally excluded from the field of view during "whole brain" fMRI experiments, and deep brain structures are particularly susceptible to noise.
+Thus, ROI-based approaches, ultra-high field fMRI (7 Tesla), or imaging sequences designed to improve signalto-noise ratio in midbrain areas may be of use (e.g., 228).
+Furthermore, recent advances in machine learning can help to tackle difficult segmentation problems observed in small areas with an accuracy higher than both multi-atlas and manual segmentation methods (e.g., see 229 for an automated segmentation of the whole hypothalamus and its subnuclei).
+Such methods may improve the detection of activity in midbrain regions, which is often lost during neuroimaging pre-processing (e.g., spatial smoothing).
+Finally, electrophysiological and neurophysiological methods, such as single neuron recording, local field-potential and intracortical EEG recordings in neurosurgical or neurological patients, can provide unique opportunities to investigate activity in subcortical structures of the human brain ^{167,230}.

-Conclusions
+6. Conclusions

 We have outlined the subcortical areas of the brain most commonly associated with the sense of body ownership, namely the cerebellum and the putamen, but also the thalamus and the hippocampus.
-However, it is clear that more research is needed to further clarify their role as well as to expand on other areas of interest that deserve more attention such as the hypothalamus and the amygdala.
+However, it is clear that more research is needed to further clarify their role as well as to expand on other areas of interest that deserve more attention, such as the hypothalamus and the amygdala.
 Furthermore, we discussed clinical evidence from the neurological and psychiatric fields, providing important direct and indirect insight into subcortical contributions to body ownership.
-Overall, we show that it is possible to integrate subcortical areas into the more established cortical network underlying the emergence, maintenance and update of the feeling that the body belongs to oneself.
-By highlighting outstanding issues in the field of body ownership, we hopefully pave the way for further research on subcortical regions.
+Overall, we show that it is possible to integrate subcortical areas into the more established cortical network underlying the emergence, maintenance, and update of the feeling that the body belongs to oneself.
+By highlighting outstanding issues in the field of body ownership we hopefully pave the way for further research on subcortical regions.